“You been through a lotta shit.”

 “Those have had extensive time to heal.
 He shouldn’t be up and active, but he doesn’t need to see a hospital for them.
 Or even me to stitch him up.”

-Emil: “They haven’t had that time though.
+Emil: “They haven’t had that time, though.
 Like I said.
 A couple hours at best.
-You ever seen something like that, Dr.?”
+You ever seen something like that, Doctor?”

 GM: “Yeah.
 I’ve seen tons of cuts and stab wounds like these.”

 Emil: He looks in his eyes for a moment.